Next: Position and momentum

 Up to now, we have studiously avoided dealing with observables possessing

-eigenvalues which lie in a continuous range, rather than having discrete
+eigenvalues that lie in a continuous range, rather than having discrete

 values.
-The reason for this is because continuous eigenvalues imply a
+The reason for this is that continuous eigenvalues imply a

 ket space of nondenumerably infinite dimension.
 Unfortunately, continuous